 The slightly more expensive Whynter AC unit has all the same features, but with an activated carbon filter for heavy use.
 Although it’s slightly larger, too.

 12V Air Conditioner Options

-If you’re looking for a portable air conditioning unit for your car, on the other hand, the fact is that there aren’t many ‘true’ AC units that work with a 12 volt outlet.
-These options typically do not have a condenser, but instead rely on the use of ice (if you’re interested in building your own, you can search “swamp coolers” for ideas).
-Because it’s reliant on both ice DC power, these can only be expected to cool spaces for brief periods of time.
+If you’re looking for a portable air conditioning unit for your car, on the other hand, there aren’t many ‘true’ AC units that work with a 12 volt outlet.
+These options typically do not have a condenser.
+Instead, they rely on the use of ice (if you’re interested in building your own, you can search “swamp coolers” for ideas).
+These can only be expected to cool spaces for brief periods of time.

 12V Fans for a Car